theolivenbaum/resin/README.md

 ## Contribute

-Error reports of any kind are most welcome.
-So are suggestions.
+Code contributions, error reports and suggestions of any kind are most welcome.

-If some `type` gets in your way, as I anticipate sometimes they might then, fork or, understand, they, are simply stories written by some (random) guy thus, not, written in stone so, PR's are most welcome, to.

 ## Roadmap